UNIVERSITY OF WISCONSIN River Falls

 The School Psychology Program does not give credit for work or life experience to fulfill a class requirement.
 Class requirements can only be waived through credits documented on a transcript.
 However, work experience may be considered an asset during the application process, and life and work experiences in related fields provide an excellent foundation for learning in graduate school.

 Courses typically meet Monday through Thursday from September through May.
 Most begin at 4 p.m. or later.
 During the first two years of the program, students in the School Psychology Program can expect to take classes either two or three evenings per week.
 During the third and fourth years of the program, students spend less time on campus and more time directly in schools where they complete required field placement credits.
-Some required courses are only offered in the summer or January Term, with most of those class sessions occurring in the evenings at 4 p.m. or later.
+Some required courses are only offered in the summer, with most of those class sessions occurring in the evenings at 4 p.m. or later.
 See the Required Course Sequence for a listing of courses and what term each is offered.

 No. Registration for practicum and internship occurs only during the fall and spring semesters.
 Students are expected to attend seminars and participate in individual and group university supervision.
 Faculty do not provide supervision during the summer months.